 How to SSK

 Some people also perform this decrease by slipping the first stitch as if to knit and the second stitch as if to purl, working them together through the front as with the standard decrease.
-This makes it look a little more like a knit 2 together decrease, so if you're mirroring decreases on a garment you might want to try it.
+This makes it look a little more like a knit-two-together decrease, so if you're mirroring decreases on a garment, you might want to try it.

 Decreasing stitches is one of the main ways to add shape to a knitted garment or project.
-As you progress in your knitting career you'll find that slip slip knit is one of the most common ways to decrease stitches.
-Other forms of decreasing will give you a different look and feel, but this method is so easy there's no reason not to use it—if that's what a pattern calls for.
+As you progress in your knitting, you will find that slip-slip-knit is one of the most common ways to decrease stitches.
+Other forms of decreasing will give you a different look and feel, but this method is so easy, there's no reason not to use it—if that is what a pattern calls for.

-To balance out the left-leaning slip slip knit, it is often paired with the knit two together (k2tog) knit, which leans to the right.
-Together, these two techniques help even out the stitches so they don't look crooked.
+To balance out the left-leaning slip-slip-knit, you may be asked to pair it with the K2TOG knit, which leans to the right.
+Together, these two techniques help even out the stitches, so they don't look crooked.
 These stitches are said to be mirrors of each other.

-Now that you know how to perform this common technique, you also know how to slip slip purl, as it's the same basic stitch only with a purl instead of a knit.
-Now that you've mastered the SSK, you can go on to knit many more patterns.
-Decreasing is one of the only ways to change the shape of a garment so the more you practice, the better a knitter you'll be.
+Once you have mastered this common technique, then you also know how to slip-slip-purl, as it's the same basic stitch only with a purl instead of a knit.
+With the SSK in your repertoire, you can now go on to knit many other patterns incorporating different shapes.